Efficient Fraud Detection Using Deep Boosting Decision Trees: Introduction

 \begin{spacing}{2.0} In modern society fraud exists in all walks of life and causes serious economical losses to society and individuals \cite{bao2022artificial}.
 For example, IBM released 2022 IBM Global Financial Fraud Impact Report, which revealed that global consumers have moved nearly exclusively to credit card and digital payments \cite{RN12}, and losses associated with credit card fraud, a common type for fraud, in the United States alone are close to \$17 billion \cite{AnnaMaria}.
 This is just the tip of the iceberg.
 Actually losses due to fraudulent activities keep increasing each year, causing worldwide adverse effects \cite{kou2021fintech}.
 Therefore, fraud detection, as a means to detect and prevent fraudulent activities in time, has been more important than ever before and aroused widespread concern.
 In the early days, researches on fraud detection has mainly focused on rule-based expert system embedding specific domain knowledge \cite{leonard1995development}.
 More recently, the development and success in artificial intelligence, especially machine learning, has opened potential new venues to tackle fraud \cite{bao2022artificial}.

-From a machine learning perspective, the existing researches usually treat fraud detection as a binary classification problem and train prediction models using off-the-shelf supervised machine learning algorithms \cite{kou2014evaluation}, such as Logistic Regression \cite{sahin2011detecting}, SVM \cite{rtayli2020enhanced}, RUSBoost \cite{seiffert2009rusboost} and SMOTBoost \cite{chawla2003smoteboost}.
-In addition to those conventional methods, deep learning based on neural networks has achieved great success in many applications owing to its powerful representation learning capability, and thus has also been introduced into this field \cite{zhang2021hoba, sanober2021enhanced}.
+From a machine learning perspective, the existing researches usually treat fraud detection as a binary classification problem and train prediction models using off-the-shelf supervised machine learning algorithms, such as CART \cite{breiman2017classification} , XGBoost \cite{chen2016xgboost} and SMOTBoost \cite{chawla2003smoteboost}.
+In addition to those, deep learning based on neural networks has achieved great success in many applications owing to its powerful representation learning capability, and thus has also been introduced into this field \cite{zhang2021hoba, sanober2021enhanced}.
 Although having been shown to hold promise, machine learning, especially deep learning, still encounters some challenges in fraud detection task.

 The first is about the choice between conventional methods and deep learning, both of which have their advantages and disadvantages.
-The Decision Tree algorithm, a conventional machine learning method using wildly in management decision, have good interpretability \cite{li2021integrated}, but has shortcomings in data representation and generalization.
-And on the contrary, deep learning techniques can effectively learn useful data representations, while it is known that deep learning is a black box, leaving managers puzzled about the behaviour of the models. \textit{Therefore, how to strike a balance between the two methodologies is an issue to consider}.
+Many conventional machine learning methods have good interpretability (such as the clear decision path for decision tree and the feature importance for boosting model), but has shortcomings in data representation and generalization.
+And on the contrary, deep learning techniques are capable of effectively learning data representations and exhibiting superior generalization performance, while it is known that deep learning is a black box, leaving managers perplexed about their underlying mechanisms. \textit{Therefore, how to strike a balance between the two methodologies is an issue to consider}.

-On the other hand, we know that from a machine learning perspective, the existing researches usually treat fraud detection as a binary classification problem and train prediction models using off-the-shelf supervised machine learning algorithms.
-However, due to the rarity of detected fraud cases, the associated training data is usually vary imbalanced, which seriously degrades the performance of classification algorithms.
+The second, due to the rarity of detected fraud cases, the associated training data is usually vary imbalanced, which seriously degrades the performance of classification algorithms.
 This is because most existing algorithms are designed to maximize classification accuracy and reduce error, and thus work best when the number of samples in each class is approximately equal. \textit{Thus, how to deal with the data imbalance in fraud detection is the key to improve the algorithm performances.} The aforementioned two issues in fraud detection are exactly what we aim to address in this paper.